Course Outline

 Format:

-You will provide an individual summary of your weekly reflections from Weeks 2 - 11.
+You will provide an individual summary of your weekly reflections related to Weeks 2 - 11.
 The reflective essay should be written in the first person and will follow essay conventions including APA7 referencing and format.
 See Canvas for details.

 Criteria: